super-fz/LabGuard/README.md

-# LabGuard
+# LabGuard: Cheating Detection Application for University Labs
-A python desktop application for proctoring and cheating detection in lab exams conducted in Ajman University labs.
+This is a Python desktop application based on a client-server architecture for centralized proctoring and cheating detection in lab assessments conducted in Ajman University labs.